zitadel/zitadel/docs/docs/quickstarts/login/angular.md

 ### Add Logout to Your Application

-Call `auth.signout()` for logging the current user out.
-Note that you can also configure a logout redirect URI if you want your users to be redirected after logout.
+To log the current user out, call `auth.signout()`.

+To redirect your users after logout, configure a logout redirect URI.

 ```ts
 import { AuthenticationService } from 'src/app/services/authentication.service';